replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

   analyzers:
     - deploymentStatus:
         name: slackernews-frontend
-        namespace: default
+        namespace: slackernews
         outcomes:
           - fail:
               when: "absent"
               message: |
                 The Slackernews core component has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
+Please be sure to install the Slackernews application using its Helm chart.
           - fail:
               when: "< 1"
               message: |
-                The Slackernews core component is not currently running on this cluster.
+                The Slackernews application is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
           - pass:
               message: |
-                Ther Slackernews core component is running on this cluster and ready for use.
+                Ther Slackernews application is running on this cluster and ready for use.
 ```

 Getting Started